Policies on Academic Conduct

 13.2 Sales to Students, Copyright

-All duplicated or published materials prepared by staff members for sale to students must be distributed through proper channels; i.e. it is to be sold through the bookstore, the academic unit office, or means other than direct sale by the instructor in their classroom or office.
+All duplicated or published materials prepared by staff members for sale to students must be distributed through proper channels; i.e. it is to be sold through the bookstore, the academic unit office, or means other than direct sale by the instructor in his or her classroom or office.
 Copyright laws must be complied with.
 Please refer to the Student Handbook's section on Policies and Procedures (web.iit.edu/student-affairs/handbook/fine-print/policies-regulations-and-procedures ).

 13.3 Appeal Procedure for Academic Complaints

 Any student who believes that he or she has received an unfair grade (not based on charges of discrimination) should appeal the grade to:

 - The course instructor, if not resolved, then to